yizhang82/yizhang82.github.io/_drafts/hacking-mysql-overview.md

 1. A quick tour of the source code and important concepts in MySQL source
 2. How is the parsing and AST tree generation done for complex statements
-3. How are statement being executed in MySQL - we'll show by adding a new simple command
+3. How are statement being executed in MySQL
+4. How to add your own command
 5. How does MySQL optimizer / query execution work
 6. How does plugin / storage engine work
 7. How does system variables work
 8. How does replication work
 9. How does SHOW command work
+10. How does binlog work

-I'm also planning to write about MyRocks, as well as RocksDB / LevelDB, but I'll priorize MySQL articles first as they lay down a nice foundation for rest of the stuff and this also serves as documentation when people get lost in the vast amount of MySQL source code.
+I'm also planning to write about MyRocks, as well as RocksDB / LevelDB / InnoDB, but I'll priorize MySQL articles first as they lay down a nice foundation for rest of the stuff and this also serves as documentation when people get lost in the vast amount of MySQL source code.

 Let me know what do you think about the article and/or if you are running into issues.
 Feel free to suggest topics as well.
+But I probably can't help much with your DBA questions...